The Board

 Ken Morrison

-Ken is currently the CEO of the Bradfield Development Authority responsible for delivering Australia’s first new city in 100 years and attracting investment to the Western Sydney Aerotropolis.
-Together these are the largest city-building projects in Australia, leveraging the $25 billion once-in-a-generation government investment in the new Western Sydney International Airport, metro rail, road and other infrastructure which are now underway.
+Ken is the CEO of the Bradfield Development Authority, the NSW Government agency responsible for delivering Australia’s first new city in 100 years and attracting investment to the Western Sydney Aerotropolis.
+Together these are the largest city-building projects in Australia, leveraging the $27 billion once-in-a-generation investment in the new Western Sydney International Airport, metro rail, road and other government infrastructure which are now underway.

-He was previously the Chief Executive of the Property Council of Australia, and a member of a range of industry and government boards and advisory bodies.
+He was previously the Chief Executive of the Property Council of Australia and a member of a range of industry and government boards and advisory bodies.

 Gavin Boswarva